- Home

 Medical Expenses

 Workers’ comp is meant to cover necessary treatment related to your injury, including visits, testing, procedures, and follow-up care.
-That support can be critical during recovery.
+This can include visits, testing, procedures, and follow-up care tied to the injury.

 Temporary Disability Benefits